I have travelled the Asian Countries on a shoe-string budget without much hassle. Of course, the Indian Rupee isn’t that weak in the continent.

 Thus, understand the fact that unless some miracle happens and the value of rupee goes up, the minimum budget for an 80-90 days Europe trip has to be 1-2 lakhs INR.
 (Coz there is much more than just food, travel and stay in Europe)

 However, currently, as per the calculation, I am easily able to manage daily expense in 6-7 Euros per day.
-But if you are a non-vegetarian, you would certainly want to try some delicacies here that would add to your cost for sure.
+But if you are a non-vegetarian, you would certainly want to try some delicacies here that would add to your cost.

 Here are a few ways in which you can save something while on a Europe Trip.

 Just a bit of alert, technological awareness and research is needed to grab the cheapest available flight rates to Europe.
 The flights through Middle East countries are way cheaper than the direct flights.
 Moreover, the airline agencies run sales from time to time.
-Though I spent a little too much on my flight, I came to know another Indian girl who could get a return flight (to & fro) to Paris just in 27k INR.
+Though I spent a little too much on my flight, I came to know an Indian girl who got a return flight (to & fro) to Paris just in 27k INR.

 Moreover, off-season would also help you get cheaper rates.
 Mid-March to May is usually cheaper than from June to August.
 The rates again go down from October onwards once the winter sets.

-While you think flying to Europe is the main expense, you would realise that traveling from one city to another in Europe is another huge burden.
+While you think that flying to Europe is the main expense, you would realize that traveling from one city to another in Europe is another huge burden.